 The Marie SkÅ‚odowska-Curie Actions (MSCA) have become the EU’s reference programme for doctoral education and postdoctoral training.
 MSCA fund excellent research and innovation, hence its position in Horizon Europe’s first pillar, Excellent science.
 At the time of the proposal submission, eligible candidates must hold a doctoral degree (PhD) or have carried out at least four years of full-time equivalent research experience.
 The budget for the MSCA under Horizon Europe is €6.6 billion.
 Read about the Principles of the programme.

-Intervention areas relevant for ESC members:
+Intervention areas relevant to ESC Members:

 • doctoral networks